en

 Shooters Sports Bar & Grill

-Don’t miss out any sport game.
+Don’t miss out on any sports games.
 Image via yu-hopeblog.org

 Nagoya’s largest American sports bar is very popular among expats and draws a very international crowd in the evenings.
-It has many big screens so you won’t miss anything about your favourite game, and also pool and darts.
-The bar menu includes mouth-watering burgers, hearty pasta and spicy Tex-Mex.
+It offers a pool, darts, and numerous big screens, ensuring you won’t miss a moment of your favorite game.
+The bar menu includes mouth-watering burgers, hearty pasta, some hard-to-find Mediterranean dishes, and spicy Tex-Mex.
+The staff is very friendly and they are also quite accommodating if you have any dietary restrictions.

 Shooters Sports Bar & Grill (シューターズ)